tzhanl/app-service-msi-keyvault-python/README.md

 products:
 - azure-app-service
 - azure-key-vault
-description: "This sample shows how to set and get secrets from Azure Key Vault with Azure Managed Identities and Python."
+description: "How to set and get secrets from Azure Key Vault with Azure Managed Identities and Python."
 urlFragment: get-set-keyvault-secrets-managed-id-python
 ---